LiterallyJamie/Fetchify/README.md

 ## Installation (Windows)
 Make sure you have FFmpeg installed if not heres how:

-1: install chocolatey if not already: open powershell and type:
+1: install chocolatey if you dont have it already.
+Run Powershell As Admin and type:
 ```bash
 Set-ExecutionPolicy Bypass -Scope Process -Force
 iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))